by Cat, Nov 2011 (Photo, right, from Wikipedia)

 Notes on Brining

 I prefer to brine before cooking, to improve flavor and moisture retention.
 It will take a large container to allow the entire bird to be immersed in brine.
-For a chicken, I use my large stock pot, and pre-measure amount of water required to cover the bird, to calculate how much salt to use.
-For a game hen, I use my large mixing bowl.
+For a whole chicken or 2 game hens, I use my large stock pot; for a single game hen (half-recipe), I use my large mixing bowl.

-If you don’t have room in your fridge for the large brining pot, set pot in a root cellar at 40° – 45° F. Be sure to keep the bird submerged, using a weighted plate if necessary.
+If you don’t have room in your fridge for the large brining pot, set pot in a root cellar at 40° – 45° F. Or in a portable cooler with a bag of ice.
+Be sure to keep the bird submerged in the pot, using a weighted plate if necessary.

 Try this recipe with other poultry, such as cornish game hens or wild game.
 Here are recommended brine times: (from Hunter Angler Gardener Cook blog (1), unless noted otherwise).
 Note that 2 game hens provide the same number of servings as 1 whole chicken.